 - Expressive Ears: Played for Laughs and taken to extraordinary lengths here.
 Will explains to the comic strip readers that dogs have flexible ears.
 Kenny's demonstration, complete with malleable facial expressions, is sufficiently extreme that the pit bull tells him "Ok... that's enough, show off."

-- Extreme Omnivore: On several occasions, it's is shown that Kenny will eat almost anything, such as here, where he's seen scarfing down fallen leaves; here, where he's munching on a beehive; here, where he has eaten Tucker's cell phone; and here, where he gulps down a remote-control camera bug that further reveals he had earlier polished off Tucker's Limp Bizkit CD.
+- On several occasions, it's shown that Kenny will eat almost anything, such as here and here, where he's seen scarfing down fallen leaves; here, where he's munching on a beehive; here, where he has eaten Tucker's cell phone; and here, where he gulps down a remote-control camera bug that further reveals he had earlier polished off Tucker's Limp Bizkit CD.
 Yet another comic shows the dogs leafing through a scrapbook with x-rays of Kenny's stomach over the years that shows all the objects he has eaten, ranging from staplers to toy soldiers to brass knuckles.
 However, he apparently draws the line at grass.

 - The Faceless: The faces of the humans that appear in the strip are never shown.